The gardens of Fernkloof Nature reserve

 for their valuable oils and whose seed is among the most

 expensive and sought after in the world.
 The pink and

 white confetti bushes, the coleonemas, also belong to this family.

-And don?t forget the graceful Buddleia salvifolia which
+And don't forget the graceful Buddlea salvifolia which

 attracts the butterflies with its lilac honey-scented flowers in